nats-io/nats.deno/jetstream.md

 ## JetStream Client

-The JetStream client presents an API for working with messages stored on a stream.
+The JetStream client presents an API for working with messages stored in a stream.

 ```typescript